dennistrue/main-hub-production/README.md

 - Passwords must be 8–63 printable ASCII characters.
 - Each `(batch, serial)` pair must be unique.

-This repo ships with `passwords.csv` pre-populated for **batch 1** (`serial` 1‑100) using placeholder values `B1P0001Pass!` … `B1P0100Pass!`.
-Add new rows for additional batches before running the GUI; the server refuses to flash units whose batch/serial pair is missing.
+This repo ships with `passwords.csv` pre-populated for **batch 01** (`serial` 0001‑0100) using easy-to-type lowercase word pairs plus digits (e.g. `amber-river1853`).
+The numeric suffix does **not** match the serial number, so operators can’t infer other passwords.
+Add new rows for additional batches before running the GUI; follow the same hyphenated `word-wordNNNN` pattern so passwords remain human-friendly.
+You can regenerate the CSV via `python3 scripts/generate_passwords.py --batch 2 --count 100 --seed <seed> --output main-hub-production/bin/passwords.csv`.

 ## Distribution to Operators